samwell-ho/openpgp-ca/doc/src/README.md

 - send us a seemingly correctly signed email (which might lead to false confidence in the origin of a piece of email - such attacks are called [phishing](https://en.wikipedia.org/wiki/Phishing) or [spear-phishing](https://en.wikipedia.org/wiki/Phishing#Spear_phishing)), or

-- intercept the communication that we intended to secure using a (["man-in-the-middle attack"](https://en.wikipedia.org/wiki/Man-in-the-middle_attack)).
+- intercepting our attempts to securely communicate with Alice through an encrypted channel
+(["man-in-the-middle attack"](https://en.wikipedia.org/wiki/Man-in-the-middle_attack)).